classgraph/classgraph/README.md

 </dependency>
 ```

+### Pre-built JARs

+You can get pre-built JARs (usable in JRE 1.7 or later) from [Sonatype](https://oss.sonatype.org/#nexus-search;quick~fast-classpath-scanner).

+### Use as a module

-To use FastClasspathScanner as a Java module, add the jar dependency to your project using one of the above methods, then add the following to your `module-info.java`:
+To use FastClasspathScanner as a Java module, add the jar dependency to your project's module path, then add the following to your `module-info.java`:

 ```
 requires io.github.lukehutch.fastclasspathscanner;